SysKitTeam/point-functions/README.md

 You can test the functions locally before deploying:

 1. Open the Solution in Visual Studio.
-2. Restore NuGet Packages:
- - Right-click on the solution in Solution Explorer and select Restore NuGet Packages.
+2. Restore NuGet Packages (Right-click on the solution in Solution Explorer and select Restore NuGet Packages)
-3. Run the Functions:
- - Press F5 to run the project locally.
-The Azure Functions runtime will start, and local endpoints will be available for testing.
+3. Run the Functions (Press F5 to run the project locally.
+The Azure Functions runtime will start, and local endpoints will be available for testing)

 ### 5. Deploy to Azure
 Publish from Visual Studio